Constitution & By-Laws

 - The President shall serve as the executive officer of the Club, preside at all meetings of the membership and Board of Directors, be an ex-officio member of all committees, call special meetings, exercise general supervision over affairs of the Club and perform such other duties as are ordinarily incumbent upon a President.

-- The First Vice President shall: 1. act for the President in his absence, 2. serve as activities coordinator and shall supervise activities of the membership.
+- Serve as coordinator and shall supervise activities of the membership.

 - The Treasurer shall be bonded and shall serve as the financial officer of the Club and will be responsible for the receipt, deposit and disbursement of all Club monies, as well as the maintenance of all financial records in the form and manner prescribed by the Board of Directors.
 The Treasurer shall submit a tentative budget covering the current fiscal year at the call of the Board of Directors.
 The Treasurer shall be responsible for having the Club financial records complete for audit as of June 30th.
 The audit shall be conducted by a committee appointed by the Board. of Directors.
 The treasurer is authorized to make disbursements from the operating accounts for any expense up to $150.
 Any single expense in excess of $150 must be approved by the Board of Directors.